qiscus/QiscusCore-iOS/index.md

 ### Step 4 : Authentication to Qiscus

 To use Qiscus Chat SDK features a user firstly need to authenticate to Qiscus Server, for further detail you might figure out [Authentication section link].
 This authentication is done by calling `loginOrRegister`() function.
-This function will retrieve or create user credential based on the unique **User Id, **for example:
+This function will retrieve or create user credential based on the unique **User Id** ,for example:

 ```
 /// SDK Connect with userId and passkey.
 The handler to be called once the request has finished.